-And do keep in mind that it’s important to have a healthy balanced diet while intermittent fasting no matter which method you follow.
-You can’t consume excessive calories or junk food during the non fasting days and lose weight.[Intermittent Fasting: 4 Different Types Explained].Cleveland Clinic.
+And do keep in mind that it’s important to have a healthy balanced diet while intermittent fasting for weight loss no matter which method you follow.
+You can’t consume excessive calories or junk food during the non-fasting days and lose weight.[Intermittent Fasting: 4 Different Types Explained].Cleveland Clinic.

-Some experts seem to favor time restricted eating over other forms of intermittent eating.
+Some experts seem to favor time-restricted eating over other forms of intermittent eating.
 For one thing, we already fast when we sleep.
-It’s easier to extend this fast by a few hours than going for a version of intermittent fasting which requires severe restriction of calories.[Intermittent Fasting: 4 Different Types Explained].Cleveland Clinic.
+It’s easier to extend this fast by a few hours than going for a version of intermittent fasting for weight loss which requires the severe restriction of calories.[Intermittent Fasting: 4 Different Types Explained].Cleveland Clinic.

 Does it work?
 Yes.
 One study looked at the effect of restricted time eating on people with metabolic syndrome.
 Metabolic syndrome is a combination of factors such as abdominal fat, high blood pressure, high triglyceride level, high fasting blood sugar, etc. which raises your risk for diabetes, heart disease, and other health issues.[Metabolic Syndrome].
 U.S. National Library of Medicine.
 When the participants in this study restricted the window of time during which they consumed food to 10 hours for 12 weeks they found that it promoted weight loss and reduced abdominal fat, percentage of body fat, and waist circumference.
 It also reduced blood pressure and improved cardiometabolic health.Wilkinson, Michael J., Emily NC Manoogian, Adena Zadourian, Hannah Lo, Savannah Fakhouri, Azarin Shoghi, Xinran Wang et al. “Ten-hour time-restricted eating reduces weight, blood pressure, and … Continue reading